Skip to main content

 ]

-Types are visually indicated in the node’s side-menu.
+Types are visually indicated in the node’s side-menu when you click on a node.

 For a flow to work correctly, the output type of one node must match the input type of the next node.
 If the types don’t match, the flow will fail due to a type mismatch error.